The truth? You can’t handle the truth.

 Yes, there are many lifestyle changes that are recommended to help recover from adrenal fatigue but the TRUTH is that my kids still need to be fed, clothes still need to be washed, meals need to be made, work needs to be done.
 Yes, a relaxing lifestyle WOULD help recovery, but I have yet to figure out how to accomplish that while life is still going on around me!
 Even making a healthy breakfast smoothie or recovery drink sucks when you wake up in all over body pain even though you did nothing to create body pain!

 You might think I want to talk about it since I am posting this rant.
 Well, I really don't, and most of the time I just keep to myself.
 Sometimes I fantasize about just recovering on the beach for several months!
 I'm sure I'm not alone in that little fantasy!
 The truth is, I know I am not alone in my suffering.
-In Hopelively, a group my friend Jami and I created for those who suffer from chronic illness, I hear from others and I acknowledge their suffering.
+In Hopelively, my women support group for those who live with chronic illness, I hear from others and I acknowledge their suffering.
 I pray for them, I pray with them, they pray for me too!

 The truth is I won’t give up, I can’t give up.
 No matter how hard it is, no matter how many people around me think I’m antisocial, or how many people think I’m a total slacker.
 No matter how much my neighbors think I don’t take care of the weeds in my flower bed, no matter how many people get annoyed because I can’t bring my kids to a playdate because I simply can’t muster the energy.

 Maybe you can’t handle the truth.
 I don’t know.
-Maybe you want to say bad words too, because you’ve been suffering with adrenal fatigue or another chronic illness too.
+Maybe you want to say bad words too because you’ve been suffering from adrenal fatigue or another chronic illness too.
 Maybe people tell you to pray harder.
 Maybe people are constantly giving you well-meaning advice on the thing you should be trying next.
-Maybe your tired of life, maybe you're mad at the world.
+Maybe you're tired of life, maybe you're mad at the world.
 The truth is, it’s ok to be mad.
 The truth is THAT is normal.
 The truth is, no matter what you just try to keep moving forward when you can.